History of variational principles in physics: D'Alembert's principle

-The brachystochrone problem
+Brachistochrone problem

 The brachistochrone problem.
 The path of the least time shown in red.

 Techniques based on small variations in the path of motion grew out of analysis of the brachistochrone problem.

 In 1696 Johann Bernoulli posed a puzzle to European mathematicians: derive a curve for motion of a frictionless bead falling between a higher and a lower point in the least possible time.
 He named the curve the "brachistochrone", (from brachystos, "shortest", and chronos, "time") Isaac Newton, Gottfried Wilhelm Leibniz and others contributed solutions, and in 1718 Johann Bernoulli published an analysis based on the solution created by his brother James Bernoulli.
 All of these works, especially the approach taken by the Bernoullis, involved reasoning about small deviations in the path taken by the falling bead.
 Thus this became the first application of the variational technique, albeit as a special-case rather than a general principle.

 Principle of least action

 In 1744 and 1746, Pierre Louis Maupertuis generalized Fermat's concept to mechanics, in the form of a principle of least action.

 Maupertuis argued metaphysically, he felt that "Nature is thrifty in all its actions", and applied the principle broadly:

 The laws of movement and of rest deduced from this principle being precisely the same as those observed in nature, we can admire the application of it to all phenomena.
 The movement of animals, the vegetative growth of plants ... are only its consequences; and the spectacle of the universe becomes so much the grander, so much more beautiful, the worthier of its Author, when one knows that a small number of laws, most wisely established, suffice for all movements.